astropy/astroplan/docs/index.rst

 **astroplan** is an open source Python package that helps astronomers plan observations.

-We're just getting started, so for now check out `Astropy`_, `PyEphem`_ or `Skyfield`_.
+We're still in development, so for now check out `Astropy`_, `PyEphem`_ or `Skyfield`_.

-**astroplan** is a flexible toolbox for observation planning and scheduling, and is appropriate for astronomers at all skill levels.
+Our aim is to make astroplan a flexible toolbox for observation planning and scheduling.
+We want astroplan to be easy for Python and observing beginners to pick up, but powerful enough for observatories preparing nightly and long-term schedules.

+Features:

+* `Astropy`_ powered!
-It's also great for observatories preparing long-term or nightly schedules, since **astroplan** can consider multiple constraints (i.e., airmass, moon, slew speeds, etc.)
+* Ability to take multiple constraints into account (i.e., airmass, moon, slew speeds, etc.) to determine visibility of objects.
+* Built-in plotting functions (airmass, parallactic angle, sky maps)

 We anticipate that **astroplan** will have the following required dependencies: